AugAbEx: Bridging Abstractive and Extractive Legal Summarization: Experimental Results and Discussion

+\item \textit{Semantic Similarity with case documents:} Figure \ref{fig:semantic-similarity-judgment-latentspace-OAG-TES} shows the comparative distributions of semantic similarity scores between case documents and their corresponding OAG and TES summaries, in the LSA latent space.
+The distributions are largely similar with the quartiles of both distributions placed reasonably high for all datasets.
+These observations suggest that TES summaries preserve the semantics of the case documents faithfully.
+Table~\ref{tab:OAG-TES-similarity-score-judgment} shows the macro-average semantic similarity scores of OAG and TES summaries relative to the case documents.
+The TES summaries achieve higher scores for all datasets except for the IN-Abs dataset, where the scores are comparable.
+We perform the BT test, using Eq.~\ref{eq:BT-model}, to gain further insights into performance of the systems $O$ and $T$.

-\item \textit{Semantic Similarity with case documents:} Figure \ref{fig:SS-Abs-Billsum} presents the contour plots of the joint density distribution of paired scores for semantic similarity between the summaries and case documents in IN-Abs and BillSum dataset.
+Figure~\ref{fig:SS-Abs-Billsum} presents the contour plots of the joint density distribution of paired scores for semantic similarity between the summaries and case documents for IN-Abs and BillSum datasets.
 The two datasets are chosen to contrast the strengths of system $T$.
 In Fig. \ref{fig:IN-Abs-joint-density-plot-SS} (IN-Abs dataset), a large portion of mass clustered in lower triangle (shaded region) indicates that there are more instances for which system $O$ scores better.
 However, the inset table shows that there is a marginal difference in mean and median of both systems.
-On the other hand, Fig. \ref{fig:BillSum-joint-density-plot-SS} exhibits more mass concentrated in upper triangle for BillSum dataset, indicating that system $T$ scores are better (for $\approx 67\%$ instances as shown in Table \ref{tab:OAG-TEG-similarity-score-judgment}).
+On the other hand, Fig. \ref{fig:BillSum-joint-density-plot-SS} exhibits more mass concentrated in upper triangle for BillSum dataset, indicating that system $T$ scores are better (for $\approx 67\%$ instances as shown in Table~\ref{tab:OAG-TES-similarity-score-judgment}).
 The inset table shows that the mean and median are higher for system $T$ by a reasonable gap.
-Consequently, it is reasonable to conclude that TEG summaries depict comparable content similarity to the complete case document as the original abstractive summaries for all datasets.
+Consequently, it is reasonable to conclude that TES summaries depict comparable content similarity to the complete case document as the original abstractive summaries for all datasets.

-\end{enumerate} \textit{A comparison of the semantic similarity between OAG and TEG summaries affirms that the latter are as informative as the former.
-The results establish that the core legal content is well preserved in the extracted summaries and strengthen the conjecture that the transformed extractive summaries are of sufficient quality for training high-quality extractive case summarization models. }
+\end{enumerate} \textit{The results establish that the TES and OAG summaries are equally informative in the semantic dimension, and the transformed extractive silver summaries are of sufficient quality for training high-quality hybrid and extractive case summarization models. }